adamdjbrett/nabpr/_posts/2018-11-29-cfp-incarnation-and-identity.md

 <!--more-->

-The Office of the General Secretary of ABC-USA and the Theologians&#8217; Commission will host the
+The Office of the General Secretary of ABC-USA and the Theologians' Commission will host the
 fifth pre-biennial theology conference around the theme Incarnation and Identity in an
 effort to foster ongoing, vigorous theological conversations among American Baptist
 theologians, pastor-theologians, and theological educators throughout the denomination.

-The Theologians&#8217; Commission invites proposals of p1·esentations that address notions of
+The Theologians' Commission invites proposals of presentations that address notions of
 Incarnation and Identity from Baptist perspectives.
 Scholars of social ethics, systematic
 theology, biblical studies, church history, missiology, and practical theology are invited to offer
 proposals for a 20-minute presentation.
 Additionally, panels of three participants may be
 proposed.
 Presentations that explore the views and perspectives of under-represented groups
 are encouraged.

-Proposals must contain: the author&#8217;s full name, institutional affiliation, email and telephone
+Proposals must contain: the author's full name, institutional affiliation, email and telephone
 contact, as well as an abstract of the paper.
 The abstract should include the title and the thesis
 of the presentation, a brief summary of the argument to be made, explicit connection to the
 conference theme and a beginning bibliography.
 Proposals sho11ld be between 750 and